Skip to content

 5. Smart change triage — killing alert fatigue

 Real websites change constantly.
 Tag managers rotate URLs every deploy.
 Analytics vendors cache-bust their scripts.
 CDNs append fingerprints.
-WAFs rotate tokens.
-Naively flagging every byte-level diff produces a review queue no one ever reads.
-ScriptPatrol uses four layers of triage that together make the alert flow trustworthy:
+Naively flagging every diff produces a review queue no one ever reads.
+ScriptPatrol is built so the alert flow stays trustworthy:

-benignRefreshstate and are excluded from both alert flow and risk scoring. - Chronic-churn detection.
-Each script identity has a rolling 14-day history (up to 10 recent observations) attached to it.
-Scripts that have churned continuously for weeks are weighted differently from scripts that have been stable for months and suddenly mutate.
-The former are noise; the latter is the signal you want at the top of the queue.
+• Tells noise apart from signal.
+A script that has changed constantly for weeks is treated differently from one that has been stable for months and suddenly mutates.
+The former is background noise; the latter is the signal you want at the top of the queue.

-- Learning mode.
-For the first 7 days on a new site (extendable when the site keeps changing), routine churn is observed before alerting — the same pattern that lets a junior analyst learn what is “normal” for a site before paging anyone.
-Malware-pattern matches bypass this window and alert immediately.
+• Learning mode.
+On a new site, ScriptPatrol first observes what is “normal” before it starts alerting — the same way a careful analyst learns a site before paging anyone.
+Suspected malicious patterns bypass this window and alert immediately.

-- WAF allowlist.
-Cloudflare and similar challenge-platform scripts are automatically known-and-allowed, so they never count against your Security Score or fill up your alert inbox.
+• WAF-aware allowlist.
+Scripts that belong to your WAF or bot-protection provider are recognised and allowed, so they never count against your Security Score or fill up your alert inbox.

 Triage in numbers (live customer telemetry, May 2026)